Giftea/BramblSc/documentation/docs/service-kit/usage.md

 wallet.createWallet.unsafeRunSync()
 ```

+### Code Breakdown:
+1. **Vault Creation**: The `walletApi.createNewWallet` function creates a new wallet in memory.
+2. **Key Extraction**: The `walletApi.extractMainKey` function retrieves the main key, which is essential for initializing the wallet state.
+3. **Wallet Initialization**: The `walletStateApi.initWalletState` function sets up the wallet's state on the specified network.
+This includes storing the key pair in the database for future transactions.

+### Troubleshooting:
+- If the `walletApi.createNewWallet` or `walletApi.extractMainKey` step fails, ensure that the password is correct and the file paths are valid.
+- You may also want to verify the permissions of the database file (`myWallet.db`) to ensure it’s accessible.

 This will create an encrypted vault and print it to the console.
-The vault is
-encrypted with the password provided.
-It will also create a wallet state database
-file called `myWallet.db` and print the mnemonic to recover the wallet to the
+It will also create a wallet state database file called `myWallet.db` and print the mnemonic to recover the wallet.
-standard ouput.

-This code has several parts:

-- first, it creates a wallet in memory (the `walletApi.createNewWallet` function)
-- then, it extracts the main key from the wallet (the `walletApi.extractMainKey` function)
-- finally, it initializes the wallet database (the `walletStateApi.initWalletState` function)

 ## Updating the Wallet Database

-Users must update the wallet state whenever one of their child keys is used to create a new transaction.
+Whenever a child key from the wallet is used to create a transaction, the wallet state must be updated.
+This section builds on the previous one and shows how to update the wallet state.

 ```scala
 // You can run this code using scala-cli.
 Save it in a file called `create-vault.sc` and run it with `scala-cli create-vault.sc`